Team2168/2020_Main_Robot/README.md

    - Create a new SupplyCurrentLimitConfiguration.
 Use that to configure the current.
    - An example can be found in the Drivetrain subsystem, on the `Drivetrain_WZ` branch.

+### Style and Architecture Guidelines
 When creating member variables:
+  - Parameters for subsystems (ie LIFT_HOLDING_VOLTAGE, POT_MAX_ROTATION) should be added to their respective subsystems as a `public static final` variable.
   - Set the accessibility to `private`.
   - Use a `_` before the name.

+When creating a subsystem:
+  - Every subsystem should use Singleton design, and access the instance using the `getInstance` method in the subsystem.

 When creating methods in the subsystem:
   - Motors: